edge_detector tool

 The first tool was suggested by Evan Williamson, Digital Infrastructure Librarian at the U of I, prompted by the large number of archeological projects that we were collaborating on, including this example of an archeological excavation at the local Moscow High School which unearthed this paleolithic bug juice container and He-Man leg.

 All of these projects were controlled context photographs of the object beside a ruler, possibly a color swatch, with varying backgrounds and lighting setups.
-The idea was to identify and extract the objects and, since different fellowship collaborators wanted these objects to be reproduced with both white and black backgrounds, we thought providing both of these options as well as a PNG file with a transparent background would work best.
+The idea was to identify and extract the objects and, since different fellowship collaborators wanted these objects to be reproduced with both white and black backgrounds, we thought providing both of these options as well as a PNG file with a transparent background would be optimal.

 ✺